cslfiu/Augmenting_Security_and_Privacy_in_the_Virtual_Realm-Methodology/list_all_venues.md

 ### Table 1: List of 60 venues found from Top Publications Search on CSRankings for related topics.

-## List of Venues Gathered from ACM/IEEE Workshop/CCS Library Search
+## List of Venues Resulted from ACM/IEEE Workshop/CCS Library Search
+- ACM Symposium on Eye Tracking Research & Applications
+- IEEE Transactions on Visualization and Computer Graphics
+- ACM SIGSAC
+- IEEE Access
+- IEEE Conference on Communications and Network Security (CNS)
+-